zabellemotte/moodle-socialflow-log/README.md

 # Reference

-The Social Flow plugins were developed by [Isabelle Motte](https://www.uclouvain.be/fr/people/isabelle.motte) from [Universtité catholique de Louvain](https://www.uclouvain.be) in the context of a technical development for a career evolution.
+The Social Flow plugins were developed by [Isabelle Motte](https://www.uclouvain.be/fr/people/isabelle.motte) from [Université catholique de Louvain](https://www.uclouvain.be) in the context of a technical development for a career evolution.
 This development is presented in detail in the associated report :

 [Moodle Learning Analytics: how to extract log data efficiently ?
 Feedback on the development of social flow plugins](LINK)